ErhardtAndrei/SolveLChallenge/README.md

 - Dowload and execute the software: VisualG 3.
 - Download MainCodePascal in this repository.
 - Save as .ARG extension.
-- Open at the software VisualG 3.
+- Open the file .ARG at the software VisualG 3.
 - Execute it pressing F9.
 ## Python
 - Download MainCodePython in this repository.